Noun | English Language & Comprehension for SSC CGL PDF Download

 (iii) Desire, creativity, uncertainty, and other innate feelings are abstract nouns.

 6. Material Nouns – these are the names used to refer to substances, materials or things that are made up of an alloy.
-Examples, silver, gold, metal, cotton, etc.
+Examples: silver, gold, metal, cotton, etc.

 7. Countable Nouns – that can be counted like one pen, two ladies, one chair, etc. These nouns take articles (a, an, the) with them.
 Countable nouns usually have both singular and plural forms.
-Countable nouns can be counted in the number of 1, 2, 3….
+Countable nouns can be counted in the numbers 1, 2, 3….
 Examples are desk, pen, person.

 Example: